 Studies on wheat based expanded snacks and maize-millet based RTE products using twin screw extruder performed by Ding et al. (2006) and Sahu et al. (2022a) indicated that physical and functional qualities of the product significantly depends on process variables and found that the product properties were mostly dependent on barrel temperature and feed moisture.
 The decrease in density, water absorption index and hardness occurred with the increase in barrel temperature but it had a positive effect on expansion, water solubility index and puncture energy.

-Hagenimana et al. (2006) used twin screw extruder at a varying range of barrel temperature from 100 to 160°C for the development of extruded products from rice flour based blends and reported that barrel temperature significantly affected the water absorption index, water solubility index, expansion ratio, bulk density, total colour change, pasting and starch digestibility of extrudates.
+Hagenimana et al. (2006) used twin screw extruder at a varying range of barrel temperature from 100 to 160°C for the development of extruded products from rice flour-based blends and reported that barrel temperature significantly affected the water absorption index, water solubility index, expansion ratio, bulk density, total colour change, pasting and starch digestibility of extrudates.

 Degree of superheating of water increases with the increase in barrel temperature during extrusion, which improves the bubble formation and decreases melt viscosity causing reduced bulk density and increased expansion of products (Lawton et al., 1985; Omohimi et al., 2013; Seth et al., 2015).
 The increase in barrel temperature to certain level also decreases the hardness of the product appreciably.